 Ok, you’ve obtained that all-important degree.
 Your resume has been polished to perfection, and you’ve bought the appropriate business attire.
-Now the wait begins.
+Now the sports management interview questions bt begin.
 When that fateful phone call, asking you to come in for an interview, does arrive, remain calm.
 Keep your voice steady and be poised

 After you’ve hung up, you can take a moment to pat yourself on the back, but just for a moment.
 This is where the hard work actually begins.
 If you want to nail your job interview, then you must be prepared.

 While grade point averages and extracurriculars have their place, they are not what will get you hired by the sports industry.
 Your skills are.

 Before every sports management interview, ask yourself – “How can I improve this person/organization/business?”